-When God spoke from the sky, naming Jesus as his glorified son, some heard thunder and some heard an angel.
-So perhaps the best way to know who Jesus is, is to see him in his followers as we daily make the path and wear it a little more so those who come after us can follow it more easily and find Jesus–like the Greek visitors, who followed the disciples path seeking to see Jesus.
+The voice of God from the sky, named Jesus as his glorified son.
+Not everybody heard it.
+Some heard thunder, and some heard an angel.
+So perhaps the best way to know who Jesus is, is to see him in his followers as we daily make the path and wear it a little more so those who come after us can follow it more easily and find Jesus–like the Greek visitors, who followed the disciples path hoping to see Jesus.

 Children’s activities: click here for some activities related to Following Jesus